gvwilson/thirdbit/src/fiction/iffy/index.md

 "Hello?" she called.

 The door slid open.
+Reflex rolled her sideways,
-Without thinking she rolled sideways, tossing the sheet into the air for whatever momentary distraction it might provide and dropping into a fighting crouch.
+tossing the sheet into the air for whatever momentary distraction it might provide as she dropped into a fighting crouch.

 "At ease, corporal," said the elderly woman standing in the doorway behind the bot that had just rolled into her room.